Harshit-TheCoder/CodeSolutionWebsite/public/questions/Sorting/Selection-Sort.md

-# Selection Sort
-Develop a Program to sort a given one dimensional array with Selection Sort logic.
-The logic should be applicable only for integers.

-## Solutions
 ### C
 ```
-c
     #include <stdio.h>
     void selectionSort(int arr[], int n) {
         for (int i = 0; i < n - 1; ++i) {